- Home

 Damage Policy

 Organizations or groups conducting or sponsoring meetings shall assume total responsibility for any and all damages to the room and contents during the course of the meeting/function.
-The person making the reservation shall attend the meeting and designate an alternate when making the reservation.

 Catering Policy